 The value of your home will not be considered:

-At the end of the 12 week period, or when you sell your property if this is sooner, the value will no longer continue to be disregarded, and it is likely that you will need to pay the full costs of your care until you're capital drops below the funding threshold.
+At the end of the 12-week period, or when you sell your property if this is sooner, the value will no longer continue to be disregarded, and it is likely that you will need to pay the full costs of your care until your capital drops below the funding threshold.
 Kirklees Council care contract with home will also cease at this point and you will need to make your own private arrangements for paying your care fees.

 Applying for a disregard

 If you qualify for the 12-week property disregard this should normally be identified during the financial assessment.
 If you think you qualify and have not been contacted please get in touch with the Client Financial Affairs.

 The 12-week period gives you time to make decisions about your future care and we strongly recommend that you get independent legal and financial advice to help you plan for the future.